[ Printer Friendly Version ] [ Report Abuse ]

 "Or they might think that we are snogging?" offered Remus, his lip twisted in thought.

 Jodie rolled her eyes.
 She had never really cared of what people thought of her as long as they respected her for the right reasons.
-Remus on the other hand was always vary of the rumors that went around about him which made sense considering his condition.
+Remus on the other hand was always wary of the rumors that went around about him which made sense considering his condition.

 "You're bagging me now?"
 He continued with the game, playing along.